monoclecat/cleansys/README.md

 ### Setting up the database
 This Git ships without a database, so you will have to create it yourself.
-In the terminal, first call
+In the terminal, first call `python manage.py makemigrations`.

+You're gettinig an error? `django-secret-key.txt` missing?
+If you have worked with Django before, you should know what that is and why it is missing.
+Just create a new directory in

-`python manage.py makemigrations`, then `python manage.py migrate`.
+Then `python manage.py migrate`.
 This will set up an empty database with all the required tables and columns.

 The admin area of CleanSys uses the login of the Django superuser you create with `python manage.py createsuperuser`.